Advised To Do An Advanced/Defensive Driving Course?

 We are often approached by individuals that have been advised by their solicitor, or sometimes their insurance company, to take an advanced or defensive driving course.
 This can be for a range of reasons, which includes:

 1. Facing a Motoring Conviction – By taking an advanced/defensive driving course can help demonstrate that you are keen to improve your level of driving.
 While we will never claim an advanced/defensive driving course can influence the result of a conviction, taking a course with the genuine motive of wanting to become a safer driver, and recognising the shortcomings in your driving past, can be seen in a positive light.

-2. Having Had a RTC (Road Traffic Collision) – Often insurance companies request that you take an advanced/defensive driving course following a RTC.
+2. Having Had a RTC (Road Traffic Collision) – Often, insurance companies request that you take an advanced/defensive driving course following an RTC.
 Such a course can really help boost your confidence and demonstrate to your insurer that you have taken driver training with a qualified expert.

 Our Course Key Facts:

 2. Training starts and ends at your home address

 3. All tutors are DVSA (Driver & Vehicle Standards Agency) Registered

 Our courses do vary in structure, although prices are based on duration: